 - Assign someone to coordinate logistics, such as reserving a meeting room, planning any meals or refreshments or making parking arrangements.

 - Know the purpose of the visit.
-If your state senator or representative is new in office, you need to establish a relationship with him or her.
+If your visiting lawmaker is new in office, you need to establish a relationship with him or her.
 For an incumbent, the visit can serve as a reminder of how important the hospital is to the community – both in terms of economic impact and health care delivery.
 In either case, the visit provides an opportunity to discuss issues of concern and to establish the hospital as a resource for information on health care topics.

 - Do your homework.
 Does the legislator have any special interests or hobbies?
-Is he knowledgeable about health care issues?
-Does she personally know someone at the hospital – a board member, employee or member of the medical staff?
+Are they knowledgeable about health care issues?
+Do they personally know someone at the hospital – a board member, employee or member of the medical staff?
 Has the legislator or a family member ever been a patient at your hospital?
 If so, were there any issues associated with the stay?

 Issuing the Invitation